 Among Embraer’s pioneers is Ozires Silva, a former major in the Brazilian Air Force, who founded Embraer in 1969 and led it as CEO until 1986 and again from 1991 to 1994.
 His successor, Mauricio Botelho, a dynamic entrepreneur, led the company after its privatization taking it public on both the São Paulo and New York Stock Exchanges in 2000.
 In 2007, he was succeeded by Frederico Fleury Curado, who, as CEO, has overseen one of the most successful and prosperous periods in the company’s history.

 Embraer’s aviation roots are strong and deep.
-Now the world’s third largest aircraft manufacturer and a leading force in aerospace technology and innovation, Embraer has delivered more than 5,000 executive, commercial and defense aircraft in its 40+ years which are now operating in over 90 countries.
+A leading force in aerospace technology and innovation, Embraer has delivered more than 5,000 executive, commercial and defense aircraft in its 40+ years which are now operating in over 90 countries.